LOWER RISK OF CATARACTS! PEMF NEWS!

 What are Cataracts?

 Doctors have detected several kinds of cataracts.
-These are: complete, partial, progressive, stationary, soft and hard.
-The major sorts are: the posterior subscapular, cortical and the nuclear sclerosis that is rampant.
+These are: complete, partial, progressive, stationary, soft, and hard.
+The major sorts are the posterior subscapular, cortical, and nuclear sclerosis that is rampant.

 Common Causes of Cataracts

 Proteins found in the lens are translucent and deteriorate over time, the result is proteins becoming hard and thick blocking light from passing through.
 This thickening process of the lens is known as ripening.
 It can happen slowly or very quickly and may require surgery or special treatment.

 Age is another common factor that causes cataracts.
 The older a person becomes the more likely there will be cataract development.
 In terms of Age, cataracts have been accountable for 51 percent of blindness globally which is approximately 20 million people.
 It has also affected 42 percent of Americans between the ages of 52 and 64, another 60 percent between the ages of 65 and 74 and 91 percent of individuals between the ages of 75 and 85.
 According to research at the age of 80 over half of every American has cataracts.

 As we get older there are other health conditions and factors that can contribute to the development of cataracts in the eyes.
 These conditions include; hypertension, diabetes and exposure to sunlight (UV light) without sunshades that have filters, radiation, toxins, and chemicals.
 Smoking is also very harmful to the eyes, it speeds up the development of cataracts.
 Corticosteroids can also foster cataract growth.